sunfounder/picar-x/docs/source/ezblock_remote_control.rst

 .. image:: img/block/sp210512_114136.png

+After dragging and dropping a widget on the remote control page, a new category-Remote with the above block will appear.
-This block reads the Joystick value in the Bluetooth control page.
+This block reads the Joystick value in the Remote Control page.
 You can click the drop-down menu to switch to the Y-axis reading.

 .. image:: img/block/sp210512_114235.png